connorslade/sdr-workshop/slides/3-iq-sampling.md

 - We can measure the magnitude (amplitude) of any IQ sample

 </div>
-<video src="assets/iq-sampling/instantaneous-amplitude.mp4" autoplay loop controls muted></video>
+<video src="assets/iq-sampling/instantaneous-amplitude.mp4" autoplay loop controls muted width="100%"></video>
 </div>

 ---